-RPAR ETF & Asset Class YTD Performance (12/31/23 - 6/30/24)
+RPAR ETF & Asset Class YTD Performance (12/31/23 - 9/30/24)

-- RPAR (and UPAR) are slightly positive year-to-date - Resilient growth has been the dominant driver of returns - The environment has favored equities vs. bonds - Elevated geopolitical concerns and central bank demand have supported gold
+- RPAR (and UPAR) have performed relatively well year-to-date - Resilient growth and a shift to monetary easing have been the dominant drivers of returns - The environment has favored equities vs. bonds - Elevated geopolitical concerns and central bank demand have supported gold

 1. Treasury exposure corresponds to the notional contract value of U.S. Treasury futures.
 Allocations above exclude cash which serves as collateral for the U.S. Treasury futures.
-Data Source: US Bank and Toroso Investments, LLC as of 6/30/24.
+Data Source: US Bank and Toroso Investments, LLC as of 9/30/24.
 Allocations are subject to change.
 Past performance does not guarantee future results.